As a dog owner you are responsible to ensure your dog is well looked after and does not cause a nuisance in your

-- All dogs must be registered and microchipped as required under the Dog and Cat Management Act 1995, prior to a permit being issued.
+- All dogs must be registered and microchipped and desexed as required under the Dog and Cat Management Act 1995, prior to a permit being issued.

 - The premises must be suitable for housing the dogs.
 Consideration must be given to the size of the yard and there must be adequate fencing to keep the dogs contained.

-- All applications will be subject to an assessment process including history of dog ownership and one of Council’s Officers may consult with your immediate neighbours.
+- All applications may be subject to an assessment process including history of dog ownership and one of Council’s Officers may consult with your immediate neighbours.

 Upon approval a permit will be issued which will be applicable for the life of the dogs or until you change address.
 If you change address please let Council know by completing and returning the following form to Council.